Graph-native autoresearch workbench

 CLI / SDK First

 The visual editor is for convenience.
-The same brain graphs should run headlessly through a CLI, Python SDK, API, local workers, Docker, Slurm, Ray, or your own runner.
+The same brains should run headlessly through a CLI, SDK, API, local workers, and configured runners with explicit proof status.

 Research stacks

-Connect existing models, evals, runners, datasets, checkpoints, logs, and artifact stores without forcing the experiment into a new framework.
+Bring existing code, evals, runners, datasets, checkpoints, logs, and artifact stores into one reviewable experiment view.